Drug company official: Michael Cohen was 'promising access' after Trump election - 41NBC News | WMGT-DT

 Columbus Nova, in its Tuesday night statement, took issue with Avenatti’s claim that it was controlled by Vekselberg, one of the richest men in Russia, with a multibillion-dollar oil and aluminum fortune.

-Russian President Vladimir Putin with Renova CEO Viktor Vekselberg during an award ceremony at the Kremlin in Moscow on Jan.
-26, 2017.Alexei Druzhinin / Sputnik, Kremlin Pool Photo via AP file
+Russian President Vladimir Putin, left, with Renova CEO Viktor Vekselberg during an award ceremony at the Kremlin on Jan.
+26, 2017.Alexei Druzhinin / Sputnik

 An attorney for Columbus Nova, where Vekselberg’s cousin Andrew Intrater is the CEO, said claims Vekselberg “used Columbus Nova as a conduit for payments to Michael Cohen are false.
 The claim that Viktor Vekselberg was involved or provided any funding for Columbus Nova’s engagement of Michael Cohen is patently untrue.”